Frequently asked questions

 From registration to submitting your first formal document, your Statement of Commitment, usually takes two academic terms.
 From here you have up to two years to develop and evaluate your provision and submit a Case Study, your second formal document.
-Artsmark then take approximately one academic term to process and level both your documents.
+Artsmark then take approximately 10 weeks to process and level both your documents.
 Your Artsmark Award is valid for two years.

 Art is a seen as a broad term that extends across art and culture.
 Examples may include dance, drama, visual arts, digital media, film, cultural heritage, music.

 It is not necessary to cover all artforms within your school’s curriculum, but it is expected that your school strives for a broad offer of high quality arts and cultural experiences for your pupils.

 Artsmark was refreshed in 2015.
 The updated programme is more forward thinking, requiring settings to set specific arts and cultural priorities that align with their school development plans.
 The Artsmark Journey involves the whole school with the approval and support of the head teacher and chair of governors.
 The journey is simple and straightforward with less form-filling and there's lots of support available from our network of Bridge organisations.

 The Self-Assessment tool will allow a school to audit their existing arts and cultural provision and establish how they can develop towards a level.
 Each school will have their own Artsmark journey to take and the programme is flexible to accommodate this.

 Yes, if this is a realistic stretch for your school and you feel it can be achieved within two years, your school may aim for any level.